 If set to Yes, this property allows the user to show the data from the athlete’s previous record to the right of the data entry fields.
 If this would be beneficial or not should be decided on a case by case basis.

-When templates are enabled, it is possible to store information entered in a form and apply it to another entry later.
-The difference between this and the clipboard is that templates are permanently stored on the system and users can have more than one saved.
-This could be useful for example on strength and conditioning forms were the sessions are repeated frequently.
+When Templates are enabled, it is possible to store information entered in a form and apply it to another entry later.
+The difference between this and the clipboard is that Templates are permanently stored on the system and people can have more than one saved Template per event form.
+Templates are not shared between people so they will only be viewable by their creator.
+Templates can be useful for example on strength and conditioning forms where the sessions are repeated frequently.

 Show right sidebar